 These are universal skins, they can be used with any ski of any brand.
 You have to adjust the length bufore trimming the sidesuntil it adjusts perfectly to your ski’ sidecuts.
 You need a specific cutter (generally provided by manufacturer) and make it cut using the ski edge as a guide.
 These cutters are generally designed to cut the skin 2mm offset in order to let the metal edge of the ski out and not compromise the edge grip.

-III) Attach systems:
+III) Climbing skins attach systems:

 There are two main systems to put on your skins: